 "SomeLongKey1" = "some thing"; "SomeLongKey2" = "other thing";

 "SomeLongKey1" = "alguna cosa"; "SomeLongKey2" = "otra cosa";

 There’s some repetition here:

-key2 have to be included for each language.
+SomeLongKey2 have to be included for each language.
 However, they could just be stored once, in a separate file.
-Then, each localization file only needs to store its values, as long as the order of each language’s values matches the keys.
+Then, each localization file only needs to store its values and not its keys, as long as the order of each language’s values matches the keys.
 So here, it could repackaged in JSON as:

 ["some thing", "other thing"]

 Now the key-value pairs for any language can be reconstructed by zipping the global list of keys with that language’s values.
 Note that the list of keys must include any key that’s needed for at least one language.
 For languages that don’t have a value for a key needed by another language, there needs to be a placeholder.
 E.g., if Spanish didn’t have a value for